sp-cristiano/alx-system_engineering-devops/0x00-shell_basics/README.md

 0x00.
-Shell, basics describing what each scripts is doing pwd prints the absolute path name of the current working directory. ls displays the contents of your current directory.
+Shell, basics describing what each scripts is doing pwd command prints the absolute path name of the current working directory. ls command displays the contents of your current directory. cd ~ command changes the working directory to the user's home directory.